-- horizontal coordination (as opposed to institutional / organizational / political fragmentation at the urban or metropolitan level) - and coordination with outside government (vs lack of coordination with outside government organization).
+- vertical coordination (as opposed to institutional competition), - horizontal coordination (as opposed to institutional / organizational / political fragmentation at the urban or metropolitan level) - and coordination with outside government (vs lack of coordination with outside government organization).

 In this regard, the focus on politics of road space re-allocation contributes to a better understanding of the various ways through which these forms of coordination are articulated with one another in each context.
 As such it is explanatory of evolving governance capacities at the urban level.